schlessinger-lab/pyvol/docs/source/install.rst

 Detailed Installation into PyMOL
 --------------------------------
 PyVOL is distributed as a GUI and a backend.
 Installation into PyMOL uses PyMOL's plugin manager to install the GUI and then the GUI to install the backend.
-The GUI is installed through the plugin manager through loading the `zipped GUI file <https://github.com/rhs2132/pyvol/blob/master/pyvolgui.zip>`_:
+The GUI is installed through the plugin manager through loading the `zipped GUI file <https://github.com/rhs2132/pyvol/blob/master/pyvolgui.zip>` _:

 .. code-block:: bash

     https://github.com/rhs2132/pyvol/blob/master/pyvolgui.zip

 This creates a new ``PyVOL`` menu entry under plugins.
 The third tab of the GUI allows installation of PyVOL from PyPI along with all available dependencies.
 On Linux and MacOS, MSMS is automatically installed from the platform-limited bioconda channel.
-MSMS installation instructions are otherwise :ref:`below<MSMS Installation>`.
+MSMS installation instructions are otherwise :ref:`below <MSMS_Installation>`.

 Manual Installation